 This is all absurd.
 Premiums are only dipping now, on average, because Trump drove them ridiculously high in the first place.
 After failing to kill the Affordable Care Act outright, the administration took a number of steps to gut the exchanges—from killing key subsidies for insurers to repealing the individual mandate to expanding the availability of cheap, temporary insurance plans that will likely draw healthy customers out of the Obamacare customer pool.
 In response to these moves, carriers jacked up their premiums last year.
 It turns out, though, that many of them may have raised rates more than they needed to.
 As the Kaiser Family Foundation’s Cynthia Cox explained on Twitter today, “Individual market insurers are currently so profitable it would be hard for many companies to justify a rate increase.”

 The Trump administration has taken some steps to lower premiums on the exchanges.
-For instance, they’ve approved waivers for states such as New Jersey and Alaska reinsurance systems that have helped push down prices.
+For instance, they’ve approved waivers allowing states such as New Jersey and Alaska to implement reinsurance systems that have helped push down prices.
 But again, the administration is largely just mitigating the damage it inflicted on the market, and prices would be even lower if they’d just left the individual mandate in place.
 It’s like if an arsonist demanded credit for saving a pet cat from the house he set on fire.

 The idea that Obamacare premiums are falling also needs a few caveats.
 First, benchmark premiums aren’t declining everywhere.
 In some states, like Delaware, they’re still set to rise by double digits.
 Second, the fact that silver plans are getting cheaper won’t help everybody.
 People who buy unsubsidized Obamacare coverage will likely end up better off, since they pay full price for their plans.
 People who buy subsidized coverage, however, may end up a bit worse off, since the tax credits they receive are pegged to the value of a silver plan.
 When those policies get cheaper, they get a smaller subsidy from the government.